 Remove from the oven and let cool completely and then break up into clusters.
 Transfer to an air tight container for storing.

-Does it keep?
-Yes, this paleo granola stores well at room temperature!
+es, this paleo granola stores well at room temperature!
 Be sure to let it cool completely, then transfer to an air tight container for up to 2 weeks.
 It will keep for longer in the fridge but the colder temperature can make it a bit less crispy.

 Try these next!